Skip to main content

 Red Hat Legend - 2018

 As a visionary artist and creativity guide, it is my pleasure to assist others in living more joyful lives through encouragement, empowerment, thoughtful inquiry & affirmation.
-Tools in my Medicine Basket include Intentional Creativity®, movement, sound healing and bodywork.

-I graduated from Color of Woman in 2015, and am a certified Intentional Creativity® teacher coach, Mentor and Guild member.
-I cofacilitate virtual Red Thread Circles bimonthly, and offer individual sessions and quarterly Playshops.
-I am excited to be part of this years PRISMA Practitioner training, where we weave creative practices with our own healing arts practices.
+I graduated from Color of Woman in 2015, and am a certified Intentional Creativity® teacher coach and Mentor.
+I cofacilitate virtual Red Thread Circles bimonthly, and offer individual sessions, Red Thread Reiki classes, and quarterly painting Playshops.

 My goal is to help you connect with your creative Muse, and spark access to your OWN images and stories.
 By doing so, we each gain better access to our own information and become our own oracles.